 After your first poly coat is applied and has dried, the wood grain may rise some, simply use a 220 grit sand block and lightly hand sand over the piece.
 Then, use tack cloth to wipe away the saw dust.
 Apply a second coat with a new foam brush and let dry.
 You can apply a 3rd coat if necessary.

 Once your top coat has been applied, let your newly finished piece sit for at least a day with no use (preferably 3 days) which allows the top coat to cure to a hard, durable finish.
 Then, you can enjoy!
 I hope this how to stain guide has been helpful!
-For building projects, where you can implement these staining steps, check out my building projects!

 Get instant access to the library of FREE printables for the home!